Nature and Enviroment

 So much heat is being kept inside greenhouse earth that the temperature of the earth is going up faster than at any previous time in history.
 NASA provides an excellent course module on the science of global warming.

+Heat is energy and when you add energy to any system changes occur.
+Because all systems in the global climate system are connected, adding heat energy causes the global climate as a whole to change.
+Much of the world is covered with ocean which heats up.
+When the ocean heats up, more water evaporates into clouds.
 Where storms like hurricanes and typhoons are forming, the result is more energy-intensive storms.
-A warmer atmosphere makes glaciers and mountain snow packs, the Polar ice cap, and the great ice shield jutting off of Antarctica melt raising sea levels.
+A warmer atmosphere makes glaciers and mountain snow packs, the Polar ice cap, and the great ice shield jutting off of Antarctica melt raising sea levels. | (Source: US Environmental Protection Agency) |

 This is why scientists have stopped focusing just on global warming and now focus on the larger topic of climate change.